mantidproject/mantid/docs/source/algorithms/CorelliPowderCalibrationLoad-v1.rst

 -----------

 Load a Corelli calibration table that is located in a given database directory or the default location.
-The selection of the database file (*.csv) is determined by the starting time stamp inside the given InputWorkspace.
+The selection of the database file (csv) is determined by the starting time stamp inside the given InputWorkspace.
 The database files are assumed to be generated with ``CorelliPowderCalibrationDatabase``.

 Usage
 -----

-* Example - Load a example database (not provided here)
+Example - Load a example database (not provided here)

 .. code-block:: python